 And so I'm looking for work.

-She says, Well, we want to get a registration and a count of how many people come to the job fair, so we're gonna keep a count.
+She says, well, we want to get a registration and a count of how many people come to the job fair so we can keep a count.

 I said, wait a minute, this person is a political person.

-So I grabbed the card, I walk away, and I go in the arena, and on top there's a gentleman collecting the cards.
+So I grab the card, I walk away, and I go in the arena, and on top, there's a gentleman collecting cards.

-I just walk by him, and down the stairs the two women with a fistful of these cards collecting them.
+I just walk by him, and down the stairs, there are two women with a fistful of these cards collecting them.

-So I walked by them too, and as I go down, I'm I'm looking up at them and they're looking at me.
+And as I go down, I'm looking up at them, and they're looking at me.

-And I told them what I what I you're you're taking these cards out of false pretenses.
+And I told them what I, you're taking these cards out of false pretenses.

-You're making these people fill out these cards, and you're giving you getting their email address and their addresses for this Kareem Brown, who's a political person in Orlando.
+You're making these people fill out these cards, and you're getting their email address and their addresses for this Corrine Brown, who's a political person in Orlando.

 And I was fit to be tied.